Climate science

 Scientists at the CCRC employ a variety of research tools including global and regional models of the atmosphere, ocean and land surface, coastal domain simulations and process models.
 The Centre also uses a great variety of data collected from satellites, ships, weather stations, eddy flux towers and aircraft from regions as diverse as the Great Barrier Reef, the tropics, urban surfaces, the Tasman Sea and Antarctica.

-Through the CCRC, UNSW leads the ARC Centre of Excellence for Climate Extremes, a multi-university initiative to advance fundamental climate sciences in Australia formed in 2017.
-Researchers at the CCRC are also associated with the International Universities Climate Alliance, a UNSW initiative that brings the world's leading climate and environmental research universities together in a coalition of 48 member institutions, spanning every region on Earth.
+Through the CCRC, UNSW leads the ARC Centre of Excellence for Climate Extremes, opens in a new window, a multi-university initiative to advance fundamental climate sciences in Australia formed in 2017.
+Researchers at the CCRC are also associated with the International Universities Climate Alliance,, opens in a new window a UNSW initiative that brings the world's leading climate and environmental research universities together in a coalition of 48 member institutions, spanning every region on Earth.

 Career opportunities in climate science